ESMG/gridtools/docs/development/Documentation.md

 # Updates to the gridTools environment

-The only thing needed is Doxygen.
+If building just the gridtools documentation, the next steps can be ignored.
+Sphinx 4+ will work fine for gridtools documentation generation of HTML and PDF.

+Updating the MOM6 manaul requires additional dependencies.
+Use the requirements from the
+MOM6 repo `docs` directory.

+Doxygen is required for source code processing.
 The rest of the requirements are installed via pip.

 To test with the MOM6 Manual documentation:
 ```